How To Write a compare and contrast Essay

 Draft an outline that is in line with the organizational structure you have chosen.
 Arrange what points will take which paragraph.
 You can assume the popular introduction, body and conclusion format to organize your ideas.
 However, since you are comparing two items, the body can take four paragraphs to balance the objects.
 An outline involves only identifying the key points and placing them in their appropriate positions.

-5. Write a compare and contrast essay
+5. Write your essay

 Before deciding to write your essay, you should have gathered all the relevant material.
 Having a list of the similarities and differences is one thing while supporting those ideas is another.
 Your points must have sufficient evidence to prove their correctness.

-Writing the compare and contrast essay introduction
+Writing the introduction section

 Writing an introduction for a compare and contrast essay is the most critical step as it allows the reader to quickly identify the topics that you wish to find their similarities and differences.
 It is the best part to grab the attention of your reader.